rerock/STAT-157-Checking-Group-/update.md

-Arif Ali
+Various links to different GitHub pages
 ===========
-this is a text file indicating the needs of various groups.
-Can we used this file as a
+This is a MD file indicating the needs of various groups.
+Can we used this file as a way to keep track.